 Once inside the brain, heroin converts to morphine, which binds to opioid receptors.
 These receptors are located in many places in the brain, especially in the areas that perceive pain and pleasure.
 There are also opioid receptors in the brainstem that controls critical processes, including breathing, blood pressure, and awareness.

 Like other opioids, heroin slows body function.
 People who use heroin say the drug soothes their anxiety and makes them feel warm, relaxed, and detached.
 Opioids also have an analgesic effect, so heroin diminishes physical and emotional aches and pains.
-After the initial euphoria, the user goes “on the nod” where he alternates between being wakeful and drowsy.
+After the initial euphoria, the user goes “on the nod,” where he alternates between wakeful and drowsy.

 Treatment for Heroin Addiction

 Fortunately, treatment is available for those who become physically dependent upon or addicted to heroin.
 Medical heroin detox administered by a medical professional subdues withdrawal symptoms to help dependent individuals endure the withdrawal process.
 Rehabilitation, including behavior modification, helps control heroin addiction.

 Waismann Method® Heroin Detoxification